Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Saving Money in a 529 Plan

 Many families put money aside each month to help pay for college tuition.
-One way to do this is using a 529 Plan, or state-sponsored tax-advantaged college investment account.
+One way to do this is using a 529 Plan, which is an investment account that offers tax benefits when used to pay for qualified education expenses for a designated beneficiary.

 Taking out Federal Loans